 - Reduced utilization due to health improvement

-Patients’ with long-standing type 2 diabetes are usually frustrated with their disease and with the care they are receiving.
-The d-Nav® Service offers a no-judgment zone, encouraging patients to simply take a different dose of insulin.
-A satisfaction survey conducted by Schneider and colleagues showed that within a short 3 months, patients satisfaction with their care improved from a 2.2 to a 3.7 on a 4.0 scale.
+Patients with long-standing type 2 diabetes are usually frustrated with their disease and with the care they are receiving.
+The d-Nav® Program offers a no-judgment zone, encouraging patients to simply take a different dose of insulin.
+A satisfaction survey conducted by Schneider and colleagues showed that within 3 months, patient’s satisfaction with their care improved from a 2.2 to a 3.7 on a 4.0 scale.

-The d-Nav® Service has been well studied and select peer-reviewed research is listed below.
-Please contact us to learn more.
+The d-Nav® Program has been well studied and select peer-reviewed research is listed below.
+Please call us at 734-743-2838 to learn more.

 Automated insulin dosing guidance to optimise insulin management in patients with type 2 diabetes: a multicentre, randomised controlled trial, Lancet.
 2019 Mar 16;393(10176):1138-1148.

 Temporary Reductions in Insulin Requirements Are Associated with Hypoglycemia in Type 2 Diabetes, Diabetes Technology & Therapeutics, Vol. 20, No. 12.